Out-of-equilibrium full counting statistics in Gaussian theories of quantum magnets: Introduction

 \section{Introduction}

 A fundamental tenet of quantum theory is that measuring an observable ${\cal O}$ in a given state $|\Psi\rangle$ generally leads to different measurement outcomes that are described by a probability distribution $P({\cal O},|\Psi\rangle)$.
 In the context of many-particle systems quantum mechanical probability distribution functions (PDFs) known as ``Full Counting Statistics'' (FCS) have had important applications in mesoscopic devices\cite{nazarov2012quantum,blanter2000shot}, where shot noise experiments can determine the charge and statistics of the quasiparticles relevant for transport.
 More recently they became accessible in ultra-cold atomic gases \cite{hofferberth2008probing,armijo2010probing,kitagawa2010ramsey,jacqmin2011sub,kitagawa2011dynamics,gring2012relaxation,mazurenko2017an}, where it is possible to measure the PDFs of various observables defined on subsystems.
-These experiments in turn motivated theoretical efforts to compute PDFs both in \cite{cherng2007quantum,lamacraft2008order,rath2010full,ivanov2013characterizing,shi2013full,eisler2013universality,klich2014note,Collura_2017,stephan2017full,najafi2017full,humeniuk2017full,bastianello2018exact,calabrese2020full,horvath2023full} and out of \cite{gritsev2006full,imambekov2007fundamental,kitagawa2011dynamics,eisler2013full,10.21468/SciPostPhys.4.6.043,10.21468/SciPostPhys.12.4.126,lovas2017full,Collura20Order,bertini2023nonequilibrium} equilibrium.
+These experiments in turn motivated theoretical efforts to compute PDFs both in \cite{cherng2007quantum,lamacraft2008order,rath2010full,ivanov2013characterizing,shi2013full,eisler2013universality,klich2014note,Collura_2017,stephan2017full,najafi2017full,humeniuk2017full,bastianello2018exact,calabrese2020full,horvath2023full} and out of \cite{gritsev2006full,imambekov2007fundamental,kitagawa2011dynamics,eisler2013full,10.21468/SciPostPhys.4.6.043,10.21468/SciPostPhys.12.4.126,lovas2017full,Collura20Order,bertini2023nonequilibrium} equilibrium, as well as in non-equilibrium steady states, see e.g. \cite{Yoshimura_2018,10.21468/SciPostPhys.8.1.007,PhysRevE.102.042128} and references therein.
 From a theoretical point of view calculating the FCS for a given subsystem observable in an interacting many-particle system poses a formidable problem.
 Consequently there are relatively few known results, in particular in two and three spatial dimensions.
 Here we consider PDFs of subsystem observables in models of quantum magnets, focusing mainly on the case $D>1$.
 We employ a range of representations of quantum spins in terms of canonical boson operators and focus on physical regimes dominated by Gaussian fluctuations of these bosons.
 This allows us to obtain efficient determinant representations for the characteristic functions of the PDFs of interest, both in and out of equilibrium.
+The prototypical example of spin systems where representations in terms of bosons and Gaussian approximations can be successfully employed are those possessing long-range magnetic order.
+Here Gaussian quantum fluctuations are the dominant contribution beyond the classical mean-field solution.
+Gaussian approximations can be also employed in absence of long-range magnetic order, as we will briefly review later in this work.
+Beyond spin models, the techniques developed in the following can be straightforwardly applied to any model of bosons in a regime dominated by Gaussian fluctuations.

 The paper is organized as follows.
 In Section \ref{sec:Charfunprobdistribution} we introduce probability distribution functions (PDFs) of quantum observables and their characteristic functions in many-body quantum systems.
 In Section \ref{sec:FCSinGaussianTheories} we report a simple formula for the characteristic function of any observable expressible as at most a quadratic polynomial in bosonic variables, in any Gaussian state of said bosons.
 A derivation of the formula is presented in Appendix \ref{section:CharFuncQCV}.